FStarLang/FStar/doc/book/part4/part4_computation_types_and_tot.rst

 can always do this.

 .. [#] Since F* is an extensional type theory, pure F* terms are only
        *weakly* normalizing.
-That is, some evaluation strategies need (e.g., repeatedly reducing a recursive function deep in an infeasible code path) need not terminate.
-However, for every closed, pure F*, there is a reduction strategy that will reduce it fully.
+That is, some evaluation strategies (e.g., repeatedly reducing a recursive function deep in an infeasible code path) need not terminate.
+However, for every closed, pure term, there is a reduction strategy that will reduce it fully.
 As such, the evaluation order for pure functions is irrelevant, except that some choices of evaluation order may lead to non-termination.